sbaitmangalkar/third-umpire/README.md

 C:/>java ThirdUmpireApp.java
 ```
 **Note:** You can either navigate to the directory containing ThirdUmpireApp.java and then run it or you can mention the path to ThirdUmpireApp.java while running it.

+## Limitations
+This application is capable of searching through voter lists which are in English.
+There are some assembly constituencies in the backend whose details are available only in Kannada (local regional language).
+In such cases, the application will not parse the content and in turn, there will be no search results available.